 Why Do I Need One?
-Developing your RIM business case is critical to achieving executive buyin, cross-functional alignment and support for your strategy, as well as the overall success of your initiative.
-This format for a RIM business case ensures that the right people have a shared understanding of how this initiative gets them from the current state to the future state, and what is at stake if they do not change.
+Developing your eQMS business case is critical to achieving executive buy-in, cross-functional alignment and support for your strategy, as well as the overall success of your initiative.
+This format for an eQMS business case ensures that the right people have a shared understanding of how this initiative gets them from the current state to the future state, and what is at stake if they do not change.

-From our experience, without alignment around all five of these areas from the beginning, you are providing opportunities for people to poke holes in or derail your strategy, putting the whole initiative at risk.
+From our experience, without alignment around all five of these areas from the beginning, you are providing opportunities for people to poke holes in, or derail your strategy, putting the whole initiative at risk.

-The 5 Elements of Your RIM Business Case
+The 5 Elements of Your eQMS Business Case